WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

-The idea behind "progressive control in macro expansion" is quite simple: if there are no conflicts, then the programmer shall not make any effort to workaround them by using conflict-resolving mechanisms.
+The idea behind "progressive control in macro expansion" is quite simple: if there are no conflicts, then the programmer shall not make any effort to workaround the conflict-resolving mechanisms.
 Or, there must be tools that allow the programmer to resolve the conflicts with minimal effort.

 ### Maximize the Probability of the Lucky Case

 If a programmer does not have to resolve any conflicts while applying Swift macros, then we can say the programmer gets a lucky case.
-To maximize the likelihood that a Swift macro user encounters a favorable outcome, we must adhere to the following items:
+To maximize the likelihood that a Swift macro user gets a favorable outcome, we must adhere to the following items:

 > Item 1: Macros that manipulate control flow should have names that
 > reflect this purpose.